Neemias Queta: Boston Celtics (2023–present)

+2023–24 season: First NBA championship

 On 19 September 2023, Queta signed a two-way contract with the Boston Celtics.

 On 26 November 2023, Queta contributed with seven points and a personal record of 10 rebounds in the NBA to the Boston Celtics' home victory over the Atlanta Hawks (113–103).
 In the end, he was awarded a Tommy Award, an award that recognizes players who excel in their team's defense and who have an impact that cannot be translated into statistical data.
 On 19 December, in the Boston Celtics' 132–126 loss to the Golden State Warriors, Queta recorded his first double-double by notching 10 points and 10 rebounds in 21 minutes on the floor.
 He repeated the feat four days later against the Los Angeles Clippers, scoring 14 points with 10 rebounds.

-With a positive highlight this season in the colors of the Celtics, Queta came in 49th place in the Eastern vote for power forwards and centers for the 2024 All–Star game, having collected 15,967 votes from fans, two from NBA players and none from journalists.
+With a positive highlight this season in the colors of the Celtics, Queta came in 49th place in the Eastern vote for power forwards and centers for the 2024 All-Star game, having collected 15,967 votes from fans, two from NBA players and none from journalists.
 On 8 April 2024, Queta signed a standard contract with the Boston Celtics.
 The commitment came after the positive performances of the Portuguese center in the campaign of the Maine Celtics, in the G League, during the playoffs, which culminated in a performance of 16 points and 19 rebounds in the triumph against the Long Island Nets in the final of the Eastern conference of that league and consequent qualification of the team for the final.

 In the last game of the regular season on 14 April 2024, a 132–122 victory over the Washington Wizards, Queta scored 19 points and tallied nine rebounds, six blocks and one assist in just 19 minutes of playing time.
 On 7 May, Queta made his debut in the NBA playoffs with 2 points and 2 rebounds in just under 3 minutes of play, in the victory against the Cleveland Cavaliers (120–95).
 On 14 June, in his first NBA Finals game, he ended with 2 points and 1 block in almost 5 minutes of play during a loss against the Dallas Mavericks (84–122).
-Queta became an NBA champion on 17 June, after the Celtics defeated the Mavericks in 5 games.
+Queta became an NBA champion on 17 June, after the Celtics defeated the Mavericks in five games.

+2024–25 season: Contract extension

-On 6 July 2024, Queta signed a long-term contract with the Celtics.
+On 6 July 2024, Queta signed a three-year, $7.2 million contract with the Celtics.
 On 4 November, Queta made his first career start, tallying 10 points and 7 rebounds in a 123–93 victory over the Atlanta Hawks.
 He also became the first Portuguese player to start an NBA game.